Skip to content

 When interviewing the brewers I would start off the conversation by asking a simple question:

-“If you had to name the three most important design elements a brewery should consider when starting new what would they be?”
+“If you had to name the three most important design elements a brewery should consider when starting new, what would they be?”

 Almost all of them immediately answered, “Water!”

-Matt Johnson from Pfriem in Hood River explained that not only do you need a lot of water, but you also need it at varying different temperatures throughout the brewing process.
+Matt Johnson from Pfriem in Hood River explained not only do you need a lot of water, but you also need it at varying temperatures throughout the brewing process.
 Implementing systems that heat water passively while cooling down other tanks is a great way to increase your efficiency.

 “Breweries use a lot of water, so you need to be able to generate hot and cold water for different processes.
 Here at Pfriem we use a tube and shell, similar to a heat exchanger.
 This allows water to be heated really quickly.
-A Lot of breweries run out of water throughout the day and this makes it easier.
+A lot of breweries run out of hot water throughout the day and this makes it easier.
 Hot water has to be at 170-180 so having this on demand can be difficult.”

 Efficient brewery design does not just stop with water though.
 Thinking out of the box and getting creative on how to recycle resources not only saves time but money as well.
 Maui Brewing in Hawaii is trying to be the first off the grid brewery.
-One of their unique systems involves capturing C02 from the fermentation tanks and cleaning it to carbonate their beer along with using solar panels, wind turbines and other sustainable practices.
+One of their unique systems involves capturing CO2 from the fermentation tanks and cleaning it to carbonate their beer along with using solar panels, wind turbines and other sustainable practices.

 Brewery layout: Linear schemes are the most common layout and the most efficient.
 Conceptually each step along the brewing process is sequential to cut down on time and transportation between each step.
 You want to go from the brew kettle to cellar fermenters to packaging to cold storage.
-Doing this ensures that your beer is doing the least amount of traveling as possible, cutting down on resources, man hours and cost of equipment (running lines and pipes).
+Doing this ensures that your beer is doing the least amount of traveling as possible, cutting down on resources, hours, and cost of equipment (running lines and pipes).

 Sierra Nevada - Asheville, NC